alessandrocornacchia/microview-cp/README.md

 On the other hand, MicroView agent:
 1. allocates shared memory region and closes TCP connection
 2. sends RDMA `R_key` to the microview agent counter part which sits on the SmartNIC

-## TODO list
-- Measure latency and throughput on the following scenarios:
-    1. many MR registered on same connection, to read metrics agent should access all of them
-    2. single RDMA read of a vector

-- Define page size e.g., 4KB (~ 2000 metrics), number of containers (this will determine number of memory regions) (actual content is not important...).

-DOUBTS:
- - Does RDMA work completion for READ means that READ has been issued or that we alredy have data available?
- - are RDMA read processed in order, ok, means next read is sent when previous read has rx data or pipelined?
- - throughput degradation is function of number of connections (reading paper), what if same connections + scattered memory regions?
-Expect same performance as single connection.
- - investigate what happens when do not create a new context but reuse the same over all connections... you basicaly map the same completion queue/WQ to different connections so they both rx read request and respond ??? is message sent to queue pair or to all queue pairs on the destination host??